TodePond/TodePondDotCom/wikiblogarden/sayings/trust/readme.md

 This only works most of the time.

 Sometimes, they'll abuse your trust.
-But it's worth it for all the times that it works.
+But it's worth it for all the times that it does work.

 Don't lose out on trust because you're afraid of making yourself vulnerable.